+You ask whether seafood processors might fall under the exemption described in Section 13(b)(12), which effects employees employed in "agriculture."
 The term "agriculture" has a specific meaning under the FLSA.
 Section 3(f) of the FLSA defines the term as including "farming in all its branches and among other things includes the cultivation and tillage of the soil, dairying, the production, cultivation, growing and harvesting of any agricultural or horticultural commodities (including commodities defined as agricultural commodities in section 15(g) of the Agricultural Marketing Act, as amended), the raising of livestock, bees, furbearing animals, or poultry, and any practices (including any forestry or lumbering operations) performed by a farmer or on a farm as an incident to or in conjunction with such farming operations, including preparation for market, delivery to storage or to market or to carriers for transportation to market."
 The activities engaged in by crabmeat pickers and packers do not constitute "farming," nor is the work in a seafood processing plant performed "by a farmer or on a farm."
 Therefore, the work of crabmeat pickers and packers does not constitute "agriculture" under any of the FLSA's definitions.
-In addition to the fact that seafood processing is not agriculture, the Department has determined that "hand harvesting" refers only to "manually gathering or severing" a "soil grown crop" from "the soil, stems, or roots at its growing position in the field."
-See 29 CFR 780.312.
-Crabmeat picking and packing does not fall within this description.

-Your constituent states that wages are paid on a piece rate basis.
+In addition, your constituent states that wages are paid on a piece rate basis.
 It is important to note that piece rate basis of pay is not a factor in determining whether or not work is "agriculture" under the FLSA, nor, standing alone, in determining the applicability of any exemption, and is not restricted in use by only the agriculture industry.

-Name raises a further concern, noting the similarities between seafood laborers and agricultural laborers, to have both industries abide by the same laws.
+Name raises a further concern that seafood workers should be treated the same as agricultural workers.
 Just as employers of crabmeat pickers and packers who are subject to the FLSA are required to pay overtime, so must farmers who employ workers to handle or process commodities which have come from farms other than their own.
 Farmers can be exempt from this requirement only when their employees are handling or processing products which have been produced on their own farm.
 Similarly, fishers "at sea" are exempt when processing their own catch, but not when processing catches harvested by other boats (See Section 13(a)(5) and 29 CFR 784.131).